-In conducting our audit, we have complied with the independence requirements of the Corporations Act 2001.
-We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of headspace National Youth Mental Health Foundation Ltd, would be in the same terms if given to the directors as at the time of this auditor's report.
+In conducting our audit, we have complied with the independence requirements of the Australian professional accounting bodies.
+We confirm that the independence declaration, which has been given to the directors of headspace National Youth Mental Health Foundation Ltd, would be in the same terms if given to the directors as at the time of this auditor's report.